rpm-software-management/rpm/CONTRIBUTING.md

 ## Submitting Patches

-Patches should be submitted via GitHub pull requests (PRs) or via `git send-mail` to the rpm-maint@lists.rpm.org mailing list.
+Patches should be submitted via GitHub pull requests (PRs) or via `git send-email` to the rpm-maint@lists.rpm.org mailing list.
 Each PR should be a single atomic change, meaning that it should be merged or rejected as a unit.
 It is okay for a PR to contain multiple commits if later commits are dependent on earlier ones.
 If earlier commits do not depend on later ones, they